Specs Powell

 Gordon "Specs" Powell (June 5, 1922 - September 15, 2007) was an American jazz drummer who began performing in the swing era.

 Career

 Specs was the first black staff musician hired by CBS in 1943.
-Born in New York City, he started on piano but became exclusively a drummer in the late 1930s.
+Born in New York City, he started on piano but became exclusively a drummer by the late 1930s.
 He worked with Edgar Hayes (1939), Benny Carter (1941–42), and Ben Webster.
-He played percussion on the Ed Sullivan Show in the early 1960s and remained active professionally until the 1970s.
+He played percussion on the Ed Sullivan Show in the early 1960s and remained active professionally until 1970.
 At some point in the early 1960s he approached the Latin percussion maker Martin Cohen and had Cohen make for him an early (perhaps the first) bongo stand.
 In 2004 he was inducted into the Big Band Jazz Hall of Fame.

 Powell was also a photographer, and his photographic archives of 2500 images are preserved in the Tom and Ethel Bradley Center at California State University, Northridge.

 He died in San Diego of kidney disease at the age of 85.